winningproduct/learn-portal/content/3-immerse/05-operational-estimations.md

 ## Why
 Estimation is commonly regarded as a process of judging or providing a rough calculation for a value.
-For an organization to function smoothly it is important to budget different costs.
+It is important to budget different costs to run a company smoothly.
 Thus, estimating the operations upfront is crucial to provide the business with a clear idea on how much should be allocated for operations.

 It helps to,